 Bypassing a node (press

-B) keeps it in the graph, and maintains its relationships, but it is not included in the processing.
+B) keeps it in the graph and maintains its relationships, but does not include it in the processing.
 This is very useful for experimentation.

 Pinning a preview (press

 F) is a convenient way to see the end-result of a chain of nodes.
 When a node is pinned, you can move to other nodes and see their properties; however, the visual is only that of the pinned node.